Sony PS-LX310BT Review: The Turntable for People Who Hate Setup

 Who it’s for

 Entry-Mid level vinyl enthusiasts craving a minimal setup that looks sharp, plays clean, and adds just the right touch of modern convenience.
+It doesn’t require that more intense setup and technicality of counterweights, anti-skate, or separate phono stages – yet it’s still a legit turntable.

 Why people like it